bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

 consider utilizing the `Greenfield Peer`.

 This data seed, offered by Greenfield, allows for a more efficient synchronization.
-Configure your BSC node to connect with the Greenfield Peer by modifying your configuration file settings.
+Configure your BSC node to connect with the Greenfield Light Peer by modifying your configuration file settings.
-For comprehensive instructions, see [Greenfield Peer](../../../bnb-greenfield/for-developers/data-archive/greenfield-peer.md).
+For comprehensive instructions, see [Light Peer](../../../bnb-greenfield/for-developers/data-archive/light-peer.md).

 ## Local Private Network
 Please refer to [BSC-Deploy Tools](https://github.com/bnb-chain/node-deploy) to setup a local private network.